 Working Together to Achieve Peace

-Supporting America’s efforts to help Israel achieve peace with its neighbors.
+AIPAC supports America’s efforts to help Israel achieve peace with its neighbors.
 Real peace with all its neighbors has eluded the Jewish state for more than 60 years, but the two times its Arab neighbors have been willing to talk were through direct negotiations supported by the United States.
 We supported these, and all efforts to achieve peace through direct talks.

-Defending Citizens From Terrorist's Missiles
+Defending Israeli Citizens From Terrorist's Missiles

 Ensuring Israel's Right to Self-Defense

 The delegitimization of Israel and its right to self-defense is constantly in question.
-Congressional resolutions, letters and statements of support for Israel’s defensive actions in the face of terrorism by groups such as Hamas and Hizballah have helped send a strong message to the Jewish state's adversaries.
+Congressional resolutions, letters and statements of support for Israel’s defensive actions in the face of terrorism by groups such as Hamas and Hezbollah have helped send a strong message to the Jewish state's adversaries.

-Securing Our Homeland
+Securing the U.S. Homeland

 Increasing U.S.-Israel Homeland Security cooperation by passing landmark legislation creating an office within the Department of Homeland Security to support joint research and development projects between the United States and key allies, such as Israel.